MortezaBashsiz/nipo/README.md

 # Welcome to NIPO

-Nipo is going to be a powerful, fast, multi-thread, clustered and in-memory key-value database, written by GO.
+Nipo is a powerful, fast, multi-thread, clustered and in-memory key-value database, with ability to configure token and acl on commands and key-regexes written by GO.
 With several mathematical and aggregation functionalities on batch of keys and values.

+**Fast**

+Nipo will give you up to **15K OPS** in single mode and up to **2.5K OPS** in cluster mode with 2 slaves.

+**Multi-Thread**

+Nipo's architecture is multi-thread and you can define core and threads in your config file.

+**Clustered**

+Nipo supports several slaves and guaranties your slaves synchronization.
+It will automatically after comming up.
+You can ask your cluster status.
+The healthcheck interval could be configured in millisecond.

+**In-Memory**

+Nipo is in-memory database and data will be lost if service stops.

 # Config file
 ## global